Business name: Webtalk

 People are generally unforgiving when they are asked to join these kinds of programs as MLMs tend to give off a bad vide what with many companies being shut down by the FTC and other related bodies all over the world.

-Still, WebTalk is different in a way because although it is an MLM, it is also a social media platform which differs a bit it from its direct selling counterparts.
+Still, WebTalk is different in a way because although it is an MLM, it is also a social media platform that differs a bit from its direct selling counterparts.

 MLM isn’t for everyone.